Appeal after a judgment: when, how, and what are your chances?

 • whether the court made mistakes in the assessment.

-In many cases, rulings on appeal are (partially) changed.
+In many cases, decisions on appeal are (partially) changed.

 Examples from practice

-• Example 1 (labour case): An employee got only severance pay at the court.
-In the appeal, the court also granted fair compensation for serious culpable conduct by the employer.
+• Example 1 (employment case): An employee received only at the district court transition compensation.
+On appeal, the court of appeal also awarded a fair compensation due to serious culpable conduct by the employer.

-• Example 2 (rent case): A tenant had to evacuate according to the court.
-The court reversed this judgment, because the landlord had insufficient reason to terminate.
+• Example 2 (tenancy case): A tenant had to vacate the property according to the court.
+The court of appeal overturned this judgment, because the landlord did not have sufficient grounds to terminate the lease.

-• Example 3 (collections): A businessman was sentenced to pay € 50,000.
-On appeal, it was demonstrated that the agreement had never been legally entered into.
-The court dismissed the claim entirely.
+• Example 3 (debt collection): An entrepreneur was ordered to pay € 50.000.
+On appeal, it was shown that the agreement had never been validly concluded.
+The court of appeal fully dismissed the claim.

-• 📄 Check if an appeal is possible (not in all cases).
+• 📄 Check whether an appeal is available (not in all cases).

 • ⏳ Pay attention to the appeal deadline (usually 3 months).